open-telemetry/opentelemetry.io/content/en/docs/concepts/instrumenting-library.md

 - Within the library, propagate trace context explicitly - active spans may change during callbacks!
   - capture active context from users on the public API surface as soon as you can, use it as a parent context for your spans
   - pass context around and stamp attributes, exceptions, events on explicitly propagated instances
-  - this is essential if you run custom threads, background processing or other things that can break due to async context flow limitations in your language
+  - this is essential if you start threads explicitly, do background processing or other things that can break due to async context flow limitations in your language

-## Logs

-Traces is one of the signals you may emit.
-Logs and traces complement (not duplicate) each other.
-Whenever you have something that should have a verbosity, logs are a better choice than traces.

-Chances are you library uses logs or some similar mechanism already.
-If it's a platform logging API or a popular logging library, OpenTelemetry likely has integration already!
-Integrations usually stamps active trace context on all logs, so users can correlate them.

-If you language and ecosystem don't have common logging libraries, use span events for additional details you want to share with users.

 ## Metrics